Hackney siege: Siege

-On Boxing Day, 26 December 2002, police officers located Hall's car, a Toyota Celica, parked on Marvin Street, Hackney, near the junction with Graham Road.
+On Boxing Day, 26 December 2002, police officers located Hall's car, a Toyota Celica, parked on Marvin Street, Hackney, near the junction with Graham Road in the East End of London.
 Officers in armed response vehicles were sent to covertly monitor the vehicle in the hope that Hall would return to it.
 After several hours with no sign of Hall, the police sent a civilian contractor to remove the vehicle for forensic examination.
 Unknown to the police, Hall was living in a flat in a large converted building on the street.
 Hall spotted the contractor and threatened them from a window, brandishing a firearm, before firing at the police officers who confronted him.
 Once reinforcements arrived, armed officers attempted to enter the building to determine its layout and Hall's location within it, but Hall heard them forcing a door and opened fire from his window.
 The officers retreated, several of them returning fire at Hall.
 The police evacuated the other residents of Hall's building and surrounding buildings and brought in specialist officers, including snipers and trained negotiators, beginning the siege.

 The police made contact with Hall at first through a megaphone and then through mobile phones.
 Early on in the siege, police officers reported a smell of petrol coming from the building.
 On the third day of the incident, the police discovered that a second man was in the building after he phoned 999, claiming that Hall was holding him hostage.
 Hall made no demands in relation to the man, who escaped 11 days into the siege.
 From the outset, Hall refused to cooperate with the police and insisted that he had no intention of going back to prison.
 At one point, he told the police negotiator that he had a "bathtub full of ammunition" and access to multiple firearms, and that he would not be taken alive.
 In an attempt to break the deadlock, the police contacted Hall's father in prison and arranged for the two men to speak on the telephone; the police were pleased with the direction of the call at first but it soon deteriorated and ended with the father shouting "don't do what they say; don't let them take you alive".